 With a dotted page, you have the added benefit of being able to break out of lined text into doodles or sketches when the mood takes you.
 Or you can box off different parts of the page so you can capture ideas in a non-linear way.

 Dots can add an extra element of structure to your sketch practice.
 They can help with composition, as you’ll be able to better portion out the page for different parts of your drawing.

 They can also lend a hand when it comes to perspective drawing and mapping out geometric forms like buildings and cityscapes.

 Finally, you can use them to help you gauge proportions between different elements of your drawing.
-Say you’re drawing a group of people – if you know a person’s head is two dots high, you can use that two-dot measure for other people in the picture and keep everyone’s proportions the same.
+Say you’re drawing a group of people – if you can see that someone’s head is two dots high, you can use that two-dot measure for other people in the picture and keep everyone’s proportions the same.

-If you’re using a dotted notebook as a sketchpad, it’s important to have good quality paper (our 100gsm Munken Kristall, for example) to work on so that you can go over lines, use an eraser without buckling or wearing the paper, and not worry about ink bleeding through.
+If you’re using a dotted notebook as a sketchpad, it’s important to have good quality paper (our 100gsm Munken Kristall, for example) to work on.
+It really makes the difference.
+You’ll be able to use an eraser without buckling or wearing the paper, go over lines, and use ink without worrying that it will bleed through.

 Not only will a dotted ruling keep your lettering perfectly horizontal on the page, it also helps you to keep even spacing between letters and words, and to make sure your letter forms (‘e’s, ‘a’s, the tails of your ‘y’ and so on) are consistent and beautifully even.

 Unlike a lined pad, a dotted paper notebook’s ruling won’t cut through the downstrokes on under-hanging letters and create an unsightly interruption of your flowing script.
 It’s barely there and easy to fade out when you publish your finished piece on Instagram.